Francesco Repetto: Acknowledgements

 In 1955, he was awarded a gold medal by the Union of Italian Jewish Communities, the justification states:

-“Father Francesco Repetto, secretary of the Archbishop of Genoa, after September 8, 1943, assumed the arduous and difficult task of continuing the underground work to assist Jews through DELASEM during the Nazi occupation.
+“Father Francesco Repetto, secretary of the Archbishop of Genoa, after 8 September 1943, assumed the arduous and difficult task of continuing the underground work to assist Jews through DELASEM during the Nazi occupation.
 In this his most noble work, defied their (the Nazis) numerous complaints, threats and arrest orders which he fortunately evaded successfully, and created a real organization for the distribution of food supplies, shelters for emigration, hospitalization, and succeeded to help persecuted hundreds.”

-On April 29, 1976, Father Repetto then received the honor of Righteous Among the Nations from the Institute Yad Vashem in Jerusalem.
+On 29 April 1976, Father Repetto then received the honour of Righteous Among the Nations from the Institute Yad Vashem in Jerusalem.